mohammadzainabbas/VA-Lab/src/lab2/README.md

 #### 1.1.
 Vega-Altair

-[Web Scrapping via Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) is a Python package for the scraping data from the internet.
+[Vega-Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on Vega and Vega-Lite.

 #